Always invest in the solutions to global systemic risks, never in the causes.

 That’s an effective way to preserve and grow long-term capital.
 That’s investing in the Next Economy.

-But it’s not all doom and gloom.
-Rapidly accelerating innovation offers seemingly endless opportunities to mitigate these risks.
-All segments of the economy—from energy to food production—need to become far more efficient in order to fully realize an indefinitely sustainable, thriving economy.
+All segments of the economy need to become far more effective and efficient in order to fully realize an indefinitely sustainable, thriving economy.

 This solutions-oriented, innovation-driven, indefinitely sustainable economy is the Next Economy.

 Where there’s dire demand for innovative solutions, there are investment opportunities.

 While developing Next Economy Portfolio Theory, we created a roadmap that could lead from the incumbent economy to the Next Economy, thereby beginning with end goals firmly in mind.
 This involved identifying and evaluating the sectors, industries, and companies advancing development in each of the Four Pillars of Sustainability—economic productivity gains, renewable energies, waste-to-value supply chains, and increased social cohesion.

 Visit the Investment Process page to learn how we: